 There is plenty to do in the area too, with the Kentucky Hall hosting weekly exercise classes, children’s dance classes, a preschool play group, old time dances, discos, and community BBQs.
 In spring, visitors can enjoy the daffodils that surround the school, church and hall, then call into the Kentucky General Store for a a cappuccino and cake in the licensed café.

 The lynch pin of Kentucky is the local primary school.
-Kentucky Public School is set in beautiful, award winning grounds and has recently welcomed new headmaster Danny Spillane, winner of the Churchill Fellowship Award (given to Australians doing outstandingly beneficial community work) and the Caltex-Rotary Award for innovation in teaching (only four of which were awarded in 2008).
+Kentucky Public School is set in beautiful, award winning grounds and headmaster Danny Spillane at the helm.
+Danny was won a Churchill Fellowship Award (given to Australians doing outstandingly beneficial community work) and the Caltex-Rotary Award for innovation in teaching (only four of which were awarded in 2008).
 Both awards have given Danny the opportunity to study overseas in Brazil and Africa.

 Danny teaches the children to play an African instrument called the marimba, which encourages the use of the right and left sides of the brain.
 This has direct links to dramatic improvement in academic performance.